2020 MacBook Air

 ● Starting at $999

-Since it's launch, Apple has regularly made changes to the MacBook Air, refreshing the lightweight product line almost every year.
-In mid-March of 2020, Apple refreshed the line, giving it faster processors and a new keyboard.
+Since it's launch, Apple has regularly made changes to the MacBook Air.
+In mid-March of 2020, Apple refreshed this Mac line with faster processors and a new keyboard.
 While Apple launched an updated model in late 2020 with Apple Silicon, this early-2020 update helped make the MacBook Air the laptop for anyone all over again.

 2020 MacBook Air Features

 The external design remains the same when compared to the 2019 model, so you won't notice much has changed when just looking at it.
 However, the inverted-T arrow keys landed in this model, and plenty has updated internally as well.

 Starting with this early 2020 model, the latest MacBook Airs now include the Magic Keyboard first introduced in the 16-inch MacBook Pro.
 A redesigned scissor mechanism with 1mm of travel means no more sticky keys from previous generations.
 The inverted-T arrow keys have also returned.

 The keyboard spreads edge to edge with a speaker grill on either side.
 A three microphone array is arranged so that speaking or playing an instrument is easily captured at high quality.
 And the large glass trackpad sits beneath the keyboard as expected.